University of Alabama Birmingham

 Research Description: Alveolar DevMap

-The overall objective of “Alveolar DevMAP” UAB-UCSD-Yale-CMU Research Center is to generate a compendium of the dynamic and regional changes in epigenetic marks, microRNA, mRNA and proteins that happen during alveolar septation, and use this compendium to generate a dynamic temporal regulatory model of normal alveolar septation
+The overall objective of “Alveolar DevMAP” UAB-UNC-UCSD-Yale-CMU Research Center is to generate a compendium of the dynamic and regional changes in epigenetic marks, microRNA, mRNA and proteins that happen during alveolar septation, and use this compendium to generate a dynamic temporal regulatory model of normal alveolar septation

 Aim 1: To identify changes in coding and non-coding RNAs during alveolar septation;

 Aim 2: To determine changes in global DNA methylation during alveolar septation;

 Aim 3: To identify the shifts in transcription factor and proteomic profile during alveolar septation;